jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 ### So, what number are we talking about?

-Let's just say that if your offer does not put me in the highest tax bracket (assuming full-time salary), you're not trying hard enough.
+Double the modal income.

+### No developer at our company earns that much!

+Then please tell your developers that my current employer is hiring and pays more, and let them mention my name when they apply here.

 ## The salary you offer me is not maxed out

 Not only do I expect an awesome salary, I expect good performance to be rewarded by an increase in salary.
+I'm nowhere near the max salary at my current job.

 ## Your company has good secondary benefits